joao003/breakout-python/README.md

 * Also works on updated modern Linux distros made from 2020 onwards with [WineHQ](http://www.winehq.org) or chmod +x.

 # Warning
 If you want to replace backgrounds and songs from game with anything different, name them with only numbers.
-DO NOT name them with anything more than numbers, because it will cause game to not run!
+DO NOT name them with anything different than numbers, because it will cause game to not run!

 # Credits
 * Skyline by Pianochocolate (Free Music Archive)